Why Consequences Aren’t Enough, Part 2 Making Child Behavior Changes That Last

 Ever wonder why your child continues to misbehave, no matter what you do?
 You may be skipping some critical steps in parenting.
 Don’t miss part two of our series on why consequences alone aren’t enough to change your child’s behavior.

 There’s no such thing as a perfect consequence that will make your child’s behavior “magically” change.
 Rather, there are effective and ineffective consequences.
 Ineffective consequences teach your child how to do time—how to be grounded for a few weeks, or how to live without his video games or cell phone.
 Effective consequences have two main goals: to teach your child and to hold him accountable.
 It’s a very important distinction, and could mean the difference between seeing change or becoming frustrated and resentful about your child’s behavior.

 “Parents who are effective limit setters also limit themselves.
 They have limits on how they react to unwanted behaviors—and what they will react to at all.”

 In addition to giving effective consequences, in The Total Transformation, James Lehman says that you need to play three main roles as a parent: the Trainer/Coach, the Problem Solver, and the Limit Setter.
 In the first part of this series on Empowering Parents, I explained how the Trainer/Coach role works.
 Today I’m going to tell you how to take on the all-important Problem Solver role and the powerful Limit Setter role.
 Understand that these three roles work together and often overlap, but don’t let this intimidate you—they absolutely can be learned and practiced until they come to you naturally.
-On the 1-on-1 Coaching, I work with parents every day to teach them how to use all three to become more effective and help change their children’s behavior.
+During Parent Coaching, I work with parents every day to teach them how to use all three to become more effective and help change their children’s behavior.